 Unlike traditional in-person care or telehealth appointments, Counsel is creating a new care model that’s designed for responsiveness, personalization, and longitudinal support.

 To build the kind of care experience we envisioned, we needed full control over the underlying infrastructure.
-Owning the full stack allowed us to:
+A custom EHR allowed us to:

 This ownership has allowed us to move quickly and build with precision.
 Many of our most-used features were developed directly from physician feedback, sometimes in less than 24 hours.
 Highlights include: